 “The woman lawyer of 1950 will be regarded solely in her professional capacity.”

-In a statement that now sounds tragicomic, Judge Jean Hortense Norris provided us with another example of setting eyes on the future.
-In the 1920s she prophesied that in 25 years no woman would face sex-discrimination at work: “the woman lawyer of 1950 will be regarded solely in her professional capacity.”
+In a statement that now sounds tragicomic, Judge Jean Hortense Norris prophesied in the 1920s that in 25 years no woman would face sex-discrimination at work: “the woman lawyer of 1950 will be regarded solely in her professional capacity.”

 As we can see, to survive in the male-led professional world, women in the interwar USA used similar strategies to females all over the world today.
 Even “forgetting one’s sex” was on the menu.
 You could argue that the advice was not meant literally.
 And, that contrary to the present “utopia,” at least our ancestors didn’t actually believe they were not women.
 Turns out you would be wrong.